 The diameter of the shoulder of the inner ring can be defined.
 The force is assumed to be at the medium height of the shoulder.

 The distance between center of bearing and center of roller ‘δCR’ can be defined in two different ways by using the -button.
 It can be converted either from the distance to the center of pressure ‘a’, or from the outer race small inside diameter ‘E’ by setting the corresponding flag.
-Note that changing ‘E’ will in turn modify ‘Dpw’ according to their geometric relations.
+Note that defining ‘E’ will in turn modify ‘Dpw’ according to their geometric relations.